LuKuangChen/stacker-on-racket/README.md

 4. Set the `Package Source` field to `https://github.com/brownplt/cs19-step.git`
 5. Click the `Show Details` butoon.
 6. Set the `Dependencies Mode` field to `Auto`.
 7. Click the `Install` button.
+(If you have already installed, you will see "Update" instead of "Install".)
 Most buttons will grey out immediatel (except the `Abort Install`).
 8. After the color of those buttons come back, you can close the pop-up window.
 This usually takes less than 1 min.

-Update is basically the same.
-Once you installed `smol-step`, the `Install` button will become `Update`.

 To uninstall